Skip to content

 • mx02.yourdomain.com — Points to your secondary server

-• mx03.yourdomain.com - Points to tertiary server (if needed)
+• mx03.yourdomain.com — Points to a tertiary server (if needed)

 Benefits of This Approach